Saptak625/ScienceInABag/experiments/ping_pong_ball.md

 * Ping pong ball (1)

 ## Instructions
-1. Take straws, and stretch them out into L shape
+1. Take straws, and stretch them out into L shape.
-2. Align straws and hold them together
+2. Align straws and hold them together.
-3. Wrap one pipe cleaner around straws to secure them together
+3. Wrap one pipe cleaner around straws to secure them together.
-4. Take the other pipe cleaner, and from the end of the wire, bend into a circle with ~1-inch diameter
+4. Take the other pipe cleaner, and from the end of the wire, bend into a circle with ~1-inch diameter.
-5. Twist the circle pipe cleaner onto the straw by the end without a circle so that the circle is directly above the spout of the shorter leg of the L straw
+5. Twist the circle pipe cleaner onto the straw by the end without a circle so that the circle is directly above the spout of the shorter leg of the L straw.
-6. Place ping pong ball on the circle
+6. Place ping pong ball on the circle.
 7. Blow into the straw.
 Do you see how the ping pong ball is suspended straight above the straw?

 ## Scientific Concept